-- 3.1 The additional station(s) shall be of adequate size to provide space for at least 2 pieces of emergency equipment. - 3.2 The additional station shall be of fire resistive or non-combustible construction in accordance with any and all building codes, fire codes and zoning requirements within the local jurisdiction and must provide proper rest room facilities. - 3.3 The additional station(s) shall be equipped with an emergency power supply to keep the station(s) operational during a power outage. - 3.4 Preliminary and final plans, specifications, etc., shall be submitted to the Commission for approval along with a copy of the appropriate permits from the County or Jurisdictional Building Department and Fire Marshal's Office before work is started. - 3.5 A pre-existing building may be approved, providing it meets the standards and requirements set forth in this Section.
+- 3.1 The additional station(s) station or stations shall be of adequate size to provide space for at least 2 or 3 pieces of emergency equipment.
+At least 2 pieces of apparatus shall have direct access to the street so it will not be necessary to remove 1 vehicle to permit a second vehicle to respond. - 3.2 The additional station shall be fully sprinklered and of fire resistive or non-combustible construction in accordance with any and all building codes, fire codes and zoning requirements within the local jurisdiction and must provide proper rest room facilities. - 3.3 The additional station(s) station or stations shall be equipped with an emergency power supply to keep the station(s) station or stations operational during a power outage. - 3.4 Preliminary and final plans, specifications, etc., shall be submitted to the Commission for approval along with a copy of the appropriate permits from the County or Jurisdictional Building Department and Fire Marshal's Office before work is started. - 3.5 A pre-existing building may be approved, providing it meets the standards and requirements set forth in this Section.
 Preliminary and final plans, along with a copy of the appropriate permits from the County or Jurisdictional Building Department and Fire Marshal's Office, must still be submitted and approved by the Commission.